AgentMC/Sao20/Translate/En/Part9.md

 *── Because it is a perfect match for goblins combat training, without the need to pass that hidden passage...*

 For these three minions in front of them, or rather for the three mountain goblins transformed by the emperor's technique and the power of black mucus, it was certainly impossible to go down the stairs to the dungeon anymore.
-The length of your body would be as long as two and a half mels, their heads would reach the ceiling if they fully extend the bent legs.
+The length of their bodies would be as long as two and a half mels, their heads would reach the ceiling if they fully extend the bent legs.

 *Zeppos ─ perhaps, also the emperor ─ were revived as a humanoid minions by embedding their dead corpses in clay after the Rebellion of Four Empires.
 And the three goblins were taken into the clay alive and transformed into huge minions.
 There must be someone further standing in the shadows of the two phenomena.
 Someone who used the remnants to revive the emperor and the other one, and taught them minions manufacturing method.
 And that person must be the key to a kidnapping incident in Obsidia Castle and a series of events in Human World.